stnolting/neorv32/README.md

 **Advanced**

 * _true random_ number generator ([TRNG](https://stnolting.github.io/neorv32/#_true_random_number_generator_trng))
-* on-chip debugger ([OCD](https://stnolting.github.io/neorv32/#_on_chip_debugger_ocd)) via JTGA - implementing
-the [*Minimal RISC-V Debug Specification Version 0.13.2*](https://github.com/riscv/riscv-debug-spec) and compatible with *OpenOCD* and *gdb*
+* on-chip debugger ([OCD](https://stnolting.github.io/neorv32/#_on_chip_debugger_ocd)) accessible via JTAG interface - implementing the [*Minimal RISC-V Debug Specification Version 0.13.2*](https://github.com/riscv/riscv-debug-spec) and compatible with *OpenOCD* and *gdb*
 * bus keeper to monitor processor-internal bus transactions ([BUSKEEPER](https://stnolting.github.io/neorv32/#_internal_bus_monitor_buskeeper))

 :information_source: It is recommended to use the processor setup even if you want to **use the CPU in stand-alone mode**.
-Just disable all optional processor-internal modules via the according generics and you will get a "CPU wrapper" that provides a minimal CPU environment and an external memory interface (like AXI4).
+Just disable all optional processor-internal modules via the according generics and you will get a _CPU wrapper_ that provides a minimal CPU environment and an external memory interface (like AXI4).
 This minimal setup allows to further use the default bootloader and software framework.
 From this base you can start building your own processor system.